Granulomatous amoebic encephalitis: Balamuthia

+Nitroxoline has shown interesting properties in vitro and might be a possible treatment for this infection.

+A man treated with nitroxoline at UCSF Medical Center in 2021, following a seizure that was identified to have resulted from CNS invasive Balamuthia infection, survived and recovered from the disease, indicating that nitroxoline might be a promising medication.
+An opinion article published in the Washington Post in 2025 mentions a pediatric patient who survived and recovered from a CNS invasive Balamuthia infection after taking nitroxoline.

+Sappinia

+It has been treated with azithromycin, pentamidine, itraconazole, and flucytosine.

 Prognosis

 Even with treatment, CNS infection with Acanthamoeba is often fatal, and there are very few recorded survivors, almost all of whom had permanent neurocognitive deficits.
 The prognosis is largely influenced by the time of diagnosis, how virulent and sensitive the Acanthamoeba strain is, and, most crucially, the immune status of the affected person.
 Due to it commonly being an opportunistic infection, the prognosis is generally poor, with a mortality rate approaching 90%.

-Sappinia pedata can cause GAE, however only one case of GAE due to S. pedata infection has ever been reported, and the patient survived without any long-term consequences.
+Sappinia pedata can cause GAE; however, only one case of GAE due to S. pedata infection has ever been reported, and the patient survived without any long-term consequences.